Kwadwo: Male variants of Kwadwo

 Day names in Ghana vary in spelling among the various Akan subgroups.
-The name is spelt Kwadwo by the Akuapem and Ashanti subgroups while the Fante subgroup spell it as Kwadjo, Kodwo, Cudjoe, Jojo or Kojo.
+The name is spelt Kwadwo by the Akuapem, Bono, Akyem and Ashanti subgroups while the Fante subgroup spell it as Kwadjo, Kodwo, Cudjoe, Jojo or Kojo.

 Female version of Kwadwo

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
 The variant of the name used for a female child born on Monday is Adwoa.

 Notable people with the name Kwadwo

 Most Ghanaian children have their cultural day names in combination with their English or Christian names.
 Some notable people with such names are: